ricrpi/Dynamic-Recompiler/README.md

 Currently it can load N64 roms, analyze the MIPS instructions and generate some ARMv6 code.

 Tasks to complete:

-v Fix Register number translations.

-- Check ARM encode immediate shifting

-- Build 32-bit translation.

-- Fix COUNT translation when COUNT is updated in code.

-- Build 'Branch to Uncompiled' code/DR code.
+- Finish 'Branch to Uncompiled' code/DR code.

-- Build cc_interrupt() code/DR code.
+  Currently branches to C code to compile blocks but fails.

 - Build MIPS TRAP code/DR code.

 - Build Virtual address lookup and TLB code/DR code.
+  Stub created so that Load/Store translations can be written.

 - Finish translations of standard instructions.

 - Finish ARM decompiler

 - Add MIPS FPU instructions.
   The Mupen64plus demo file does not use most of the available FPU functions but these heavn't been written yet.

 - Refactor badly named variables.